tomasr/molokai/README.md

 ## Installation

-Copy the file on your .vim/colors folder.
+Copy the file `colors/molokai.vim` from this repo to your `.vim/colors` folder (create the folder if needed).

-Then paste the following in the `.vimrc` file:
+Then paste the following in your `~/.vimrc` file (create the file if needed):

 ```
 colorscheme molokai